Memorial Day Ceremony

-The USS KIDD Veterans Museum hosts a remembrance ceremony to honor fallen service members on Memorial Day, at 10:00 a.m.
-The event is held in the Louisiana Memorial Plaza, located on the grounds of the museum.
+“What should Memorial Day mean to you?”
+It’s a question that the USS KIDD Veterans Museum is asking as it hosts a remembrance ceremony to honor fallen service members on Monday, May 28, 2018, at 10:00 a.m.
+The event will be held in the Louisiana Memorial Plaza, located on the grounds of the museum.